SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 ```

 ## @XmlElement
-**Scope:** Field or Property
+**Scope:** Field, Property

-Maps a property or field to an XML element.
+Maps a property or a field to an XML element.
 Its name will be derived from the property name or you can set it with ``name=""``.

 ```java
 @XmlRootElement(name = "cat")